francescoalongi/Artificial_neural_network_projects/README.md

 ### Project #3: Visual Question Answering Network

 The third and last challenge was a Visual Question Answering challenge, with the purpose of building a model that could intertwine both a CNN and an RNN.
 The challenge constisted of answering to some questions about a particular image, selecting the answer among 13 possible predefined answers.
-For this challenge a simpler version of the CLEVR dataset was used [https://cs.stanford.edu/people/jcjohns/clevr/]. </br>
+For this challenge a simpler version of the Stanford CLEVR dataset was used [https://cs.stanford.edu/people/jcjohns/clevr/]. </br>
 Also for this challenge we had to explore the litterature in order to find a model that could adapt to our problem and could give us a good performance.
 Also the special side of the challenge was to mix a network for the feature extraction of the image with a recurrent neural network for text prediction.